-The recessed lighting is helpful, but more light fixtures would help minimize shadow zones and more clearly see the equipment and tools.
+The recessed lights are helpful, but more light fixtures would help minimize shadow zones and more clearly see the equipment and tools.

 As before, we are also missing proper storage space, weight racks and shelving.

-In this basement gym, we can easily see that lighting is not an issue.
-With larger basement windows, the airflow is a non-issue, and you can add a fan to force air in or out as needed.
+Airflow is a non-issue too, and you can add a fan to force air in or out as needed.

-The low ceiling makes it nearly impossible for a full rack or smith cage to be used, which is why the half-rack cut to size is needed.
+The low ceilings make it nearly impossible for a full rack or smith cage to be used, which is why the half-rack cut to size is needed.

-The overhead lighting can be an issue.
-This is also true of the exposed ceiling, where the insulation and ducting can chip and fall on you while working out.
+The ceiling lighting and exposed ceiling may be an issue.
+The insulation and ducting can chip and fall on you while working out.
 However, a layer of drywall will solve that issue, too.